IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 ----------------------------

-One option for developers who want to actively develop from source is to follow the instructions from **Building from source**.
+One option for developers who want to actively develop from source is to follow the instructions from **Bundling for Blender**.
 However, creating a build, uninstalling the old add-on, and installing a new build is a slow process.
 Although it works, it is very slow, so we do not recommend it.